Roots Break Easily When Disturbed While Frozen

-Please remember that no money is taken from your card until right before delivery.
-Just Contact Us if you need to cancel your order.
+Remember that no money is taken from your card until right before delivery; you can cancel an order anytime before that in Your Account.

 You cannot plant when your soil is frozen or when it is snowing, or when air temperatures are below zero.

-You must not move your plants in freezing weather once you have put them somewhere safe and out of the sun.
-Just leave them alone until the ground is soft enough to dig.
+- You must not move your plants in freezing weather once you have put them somewhere safe and out of the sun.

 What happens if I am frozen in all winter?

-If your plants are stored outside, frozen and out of the sun, they need no attention at all and will be perfectly happy for months.
+If your plants are stored outside, frozen and out of the sun, they need no attention for months.

-So there is no reason to panic or hurry!
+There is no reason to panic or hurry.

 When can I get planting?

-Follow the country proverb: "when the ground is soft enough to plant, the plants are soft enough to be in the ground."
+Follow the country proverb: "when the ground is soft enough to dig, the plants are soft enough to be planted."

 What if my soil freezes again after planting?

-When it is soft again, GENTLY firm the soil back around your plants by using the ball of your foot.
-No stamping!
+When it is soft again, gently firm the soil back around your plants using the ball of your foot and bodyweight: no stamping!

-Always check your plants after a frost for their first couple of winters and firm the soil again when it has thawed.
+Check your plants for "frost lift" for their first couple of Winters, and firm the soil again when it has thawed.

 Subtitle